by Sherrie Paty Barber class of 1966, March 2022

 This was the original shop building that burned to the ground in 1959.
 By the way, when Dad owned the gas station, he pumped Sinclair gas only.

 The 1940's photo gives a peek of a small garage next to the old corner gas station.
 That garage, and a nice house next to it, was owned by people named Christian.
 By the late 1950's dad bought their entire property.
 My sister Carolyn, husband and children lived there for several years.

 And I might say this, Meridian township officials were less than nice to Dad over the years, in fact it was a running commentary in our family of what Meridian township could come up with next to harass Dad.
 That was an ugly, constant and unnecessary situation for my parents during all their years in Michigan!
-In later years when I would ask Dad about Meridian Township, he would just shake his head and wonder aloud why in the world the officials did everything possible to be nasty and yet they certainly liked the taxes he paid.
+In later years when I would ask Dad about Meridian Township trustees, he would just shake his head and wonder aloud why in the world the officials did everything possible to be nasty and yet they certainly liked the taxes he paid.